ivangfr/spring-cloud-stream-event-sourcing-testcontainers/README.md

    ![zipkin](images/zipkin.png)

-1. Access `user-service` and `event-service` Swagger website and create new users and/or update/delete existing
+1. Access `user-service` and create new users and/or update/delete existing ones.
+Then, access `event-service` Swagger website to validate if the events were sent correctly

 ## Useful Commands & Links